apple/ml-sigmoid-attention/README.md

 ## Components

-The three components of this release are:
+The four components of this release are:

   - [FlashSigmoid](./flash_sigmoid): A hardware aware implementation of Sigmoid Attention.
   - [Optorch](./optorch): PyTorch-based functional implementation of standard optimizers.